Photo:Okinawa Prefecture

 - 5. Dyeing

-Shuri brocade fabrics are mainly dyed with plants that are found in Okinawa, such as Ryukyu indigo, Yeddo hawthorn, and fukugi trees.
+Shuri Textiles fabrics are mainly dyed with plants that are found in Okinawa, such as Ryukyu indigo, Yeddo hawthorn, and fukugi trees.
 The plant for Ryukyu indigo (Ryukyu ai) originated in Southeast Asian countries.
 Indigo plants have been believed from ancient times to be insect-repelling which is why it was used for clothing and daily use goods.

 It takes a week in summer and two weeks in winter to make indigo dye.
 Dye production involves a process that adds water solubility to indigo leaves to make the solution which becomes dyeable when the flowers turn red.
 The threads are tied and immersed in the vat of dye and rubbed gently, letting the dye absorb.
 Then the threads are wrung, oxidized with air, and dried in direct sunlight.
 Dyeing requires patience because the same steps are repeated multiple times.
-Shuri brocade has a golden color which is extracted from the bark of fukugi.
+Shuri Textiles has a golden color which is extracted from the bark of fukugi.

 - 6. Preparation for weaving